 Many games released physically already have large patches waiting to be installed on launch day and from generation, consoles had noticeably lost some of the ease of use that made console gaming attractive.
 Nintendo still offers this experience but even many of their games include patches though generally much smaller in size.
 Many third-party companies also confusingly release physical Switch games with download codes meaning that these can not be resold.
 Another example is the Metal Gear Solid Master Collection where all three Metal Gear Solid games in this collection are not even present on the card and have to be downloaded.
 The card in this case acts as something of a key to make them available and it will be completely useless when the servers shut down in the future.

-Ironically, Microsoft’s more aggressive attempt to end physical media was the more honest.
+Ironically, Microsoft’s more aggressive attempt to end physical media was also the more honest.
 What has happened since are only subtler attempts but the goal is still the same.
 These companies want you to pay them and keep paying them.
 They want to sell products as services but charge you for the product and then an ongoing service.
 Given how quickly so many (including myself) have switched to digital storefronts, one can hardly blame them for taking things as far as they have.